-1 The number of mitigation acres for enhancement and long-term management is equal to one-half the number of actual treated acres (per Committee decision).
+1 The number of mitigation acres credited for enhancement / long-term management in 2002-2003 was equal to one-half the number credited for land acquisition, enhancement, and long-term management (per Committee decision).
 2 Mitigation for wetland impacts from monitoring well access construction required under the Lake Belt permits.
 The Mining Industry submits an Annual Report to the U.S. Army Corps of Engineers, Florida Department of Environmental Protection, and Miami-Dade County Department of Environmental Resources Management to document the changes in mining and wetland acreages, and summarize the ecological balance between the wetland impacts and wetland mitigation funded through the Lake Belt Mitigation Committee.
 This information is summarized below in Table 3.
-Approximately 90% of the wetland impacts from April 2002 to April 2004 have been in mining areas that had existing permits prior to the issuance of the Lake Belt permits commencing in 2002.

-Pursuant to Florida Statute 373.41492(7), the mitigation fee established by the Legislature "satisfies the mitigation requirements imposed under ss.373.403-373.439 and any applicable county ordinance for loss of the value and functions from mining of the wetlands identified as rock mining supported and allowable areas of the Miami-Dade County Lake Plan adopted by s.
+Pursuant to s.
+373.41492(7), F.S., the mitigation fee established by the Legislature "satisfies the mitigation requirements imposed under ss.
+373.403-373.439 and any applicable county ordinance for loss of the value and functions from mining of the wetlands identified as rock mining supported and allowable areas of the Miami-Dade County Lake Plan adopted by s.
 373.4149(1)."
 The mitigation fee calculation was based on many factors (estimated mining rates, values and functions of wetlands in the mining area and Pennsuco, land acquisition and restoration costs), and included the assumption that an estimated ratio of 2.5 mitigation acres : impact acres was needed to offset the loss of the values and functions of wetlands impacted in mining areas that did not have existing permits prior to the issuance of the Lake Belt permits (which started in 2002).
 The wetland impact and offsetting mitigation information for the State and County permits are summarized below in Table 3 and show a large positive mitigation acreage balance due to the expedited mitigation being implemented by the Mitigation Committee.
+Through expedited mitigation, the Committee has been attempting to spend the mitigation fee on mitigation projects in the same year that the fee is collected, rather than at the slower rate anticipated in the original permit tables.

 Committee Lake Belt Mitigation

+Committee Mitigation

 Approved Wetland Impacts Needed to Offset Annual

 Calendar Mitigation In New Permit Wetland Impacts Balance

 Year Acres Areas (Acres) $(Acres)^1$ (Acres)

 2002 1,075.9 34 85.0 990.9

-2003 1,067.4 33 82.5 984.9
+2003 1,067.4 135 337.5 729.9

+2004 159.5 87 217.5 -58.0

+2005 320.9 87 217.5 103.4

-2004 159.5 Not yet available 159.5
+2006 141.7 Not yet available

-TOTAL 2,302.8 67 168.5 2,135.3
+TOTAL 2,765.4 343 857.5 1,766.2